How Liverpool car crash unfolded after vehicle ploughs into fans during parade

 Police said a 53-year-old man, who they described as white British and from the Merseryside area, has been arrested.

-A Merseyside Police spokesperson said: “We would ask people not to speculate on the circumstances surrounding tonight’s incident on Water Street in Liverpool city centre.

-“We can confirm the man arrested is a 53-year-old white British man from the Liverpool area.
+The man arrested is believed to be the driver of the car that crashed into the crowd, and the incident is not thought be terrorism, Merseyside Police Assistant Chief Constable Jenny Sims said in a press conference on Sunday evening.

-“Extensive enquiries are ongoing to establish the circumstances leading up to the collision.”
+She said: “Extensive inquiries are ongoing to establish the circumstances leading up to the collision, and it is vital that people do not speculate or spread misinformation on social media.

+“I know that people will understandably be concerned by what has happened tonight.

+“What I can tell you is that we believe this to be an isolated incident, and we are not currently looking for anyone else in relation to it.

 What have eyewitnesses said?